 Socializing With People Who Abuse Substances Post-Treatment

-Once you complete your addiction treatment program, you’ll need to make changes in your life to maintain sobriety.
-This includes cutting out people in your life that you used to use substances with.
-Socializing with substance users while you’re new to sobriety and trying to remain sober is a recipe for the development of chronic relapsing disease.
+Once someone completes their addiction treatment program, they’ll need to make lifestyle changes to maintain sobriety.
+This includes cutting out people in your life who use substances.
+It’s not encouraged to socialize with substance users while you’re new to sobriety.
+To add, this can aid in the development of chronic relapsing disease.

 Poor Mental Health

-Anyone with continuously poor mental health after receiving addiction treatment is on his or her way to chronic relapsing.
 To treat your mental health after attending addiction treatment, utilize your coping mechanisms and practice self-care.
-You can also continue to attend addiction therapy and various support groups.
+You can also continue to attend individual or group therapy and take any needed medications.

 Stages of Chronic Relapsing Disease

-Drug and alcoholic relapse occur in three stages, emotional relapse, mental relapse, and physical relapse.
-See what stage you’re in when it comes to chronic relapsing disease.
+Drug and alcohol relapse occurs in three stages—emotional relapse, mental relapse, and physical relapse.
+Ignoring any of these stages can lead to chronic relapsing disease.

 The emotional relapse stage is the first stage of chronic relapsing disease.
 In this stage, individuals behave in ways that cause them to be more susceptible to relapse.
 Many people in the emotional relapse stage don’t realize that they’re in it.
 Therefore, it’s important to know the signs of emotional relapse.